willie-engelbrecht/ParseMultiLevelJSON-NiFiRecordProcessors/README.md

 There is a handy website where you can test your nested Avro schema: https://json-schema-validator.herokuapp.com/avro.jsp

-The validated record will then be passed to QueryRecord, where we can using SQL with RPATH to select elements of the original JSON document we want to flatten out:
+The validated record will then be passed to QueryRecord, where we can use SQL with RPATH to select elements of the original JSON document we want to flatten out:
 ```
 select 	RPATH(transaction, '/GEO/location') as location,
 	RPATH(transaction, '/GEO/address') as address,